Déjà Vu Without Memory: When Recognition Has No Source

 The system simply recognizes itself.
 This is why déjà vu without memory aligns with the idea of perception as an active force — awareness doesn’t observe reality from the outside, it participates in how experience organizes itself.

-This would explain why déjà vu is often fleeting.
-The alignment passes, and the system resumes normal filtering.
-But the certainty lingers because the experience was not imagined — it was registered.
+This explains why déjà vu is often fleeting.
+Reconciliation occurs, and the system resumes its normal filtering.
+But the certainty remains, because the experience wasn’t invented — it was recorded.
+A fascinating topic, isn’t it?
+Let’s continue.

 Why Déjà Vu Often Appears in Transitional Moments